-The Community assets and services grants programme made available by DCLG through The Social Investment Business is available to organisations wanting to use the new Right to Bid.
+The Community assets and services grants programme made available by Department for Communities & Local Government through The Social Investment Business is available to organisations wanting to take over the management of a local building or land of community value.

 Pre-feasibility grants are for amounts up to £10,000 and are for organisations to build their internal capacity to prepare to take receipt of an asset transfer or, else, a bid to buy land and buildings of community value.